lukebemishprojects/DocPatcher/README.md

 DocPatcher is a tool to aid in maintenance of third-party javadocs for java libraries.
 It uses the the [javadoctor library](https://github.com/neoforged/javadoctor) to generate and apply javadoc "patches" to a source.
-To use, you will need to add the NeoForged maven to your plugin repositories in your `settings.gradle` file:
+To use, you will need to add the NeoForged maven to your plugin repositories in your `settings.gradle` file, so that javadoctor can be loaded as a dependency:

 ```groovy
 pluginManagement {